magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Default option
 --------------

-| Select the destiny if none of the options was selected.
+| Select the destination if none of the options was selected.